The Meaning of Numbers: The Number 71

 More Info on Biblical Meaning of 71

-The only two chapters that have exactly 71 verses are John 6 and Luke 22.
+The only chapters in the King James Bible that contain 71 verses are John 6 and Luke 22.

-The only book in Scripture that has more than seventy-one chapters is the Psalms.
+The only book in Scripture that has more than 71 chapters is the Psalms.

 The word "Israel" appears in 47 out of 66 King James translation books or close to 71 percent of all Bible books.
 Other words such as "Lord" show up in 92% of them (61 of 66) while "God" appears in 97% (64 of 66).